The Art of Bondage: Building Trust and Connection

 Avoid tying around the neck or joints.

-Keep safety scissors nearby for quick release if needed.
+Keep safety scissors nearby for quick release.

 4. Educate Yourself